 History of Oxford Spires Academy

-OXFORD SPIRES ACADEMY is quite unique amongst the academies within the city in that its history can be traced to the latter part of the nineteenth century.
+OXFORD SPIRES ACADEMY (OSA) opened in 2011 under the sponsorship of the Centre for British Teachers (CfBT).
+It is quite unique amongst the academies within the city in that its history can be traced to the latter half of the nineteenth century.

 The Central Boys’ School opened in 1871 and the City of Oxford Technical Day School in 1894 with the latter becoming the Municipal Secondary School in 1921.
 Both institutions merged in 1934 to form Southfield Grammar School in 1934 on the current site of OSA.
 Perhaps the most famous alumnus of the school is television and film actor Patrick Mower who left school to become a draughtsman before being accepted by RADA.